kadenzipfel/c4-stats/README.md

 > 🚧 code requires a timesheet CSV to run.
 I removed mine for privacy reasons.

 # c4-stats

-Rust program to create stats for [Code4rena](https://code4rena.com/leaderboard)'s `cmichel` warden.
+Rust program to create stats for [Code4rena](https://code4rena.com/leaderboard)'s `kaden` warden.
 Requires exporting a time sheet as a `csv` file (from a time tracking tool like [clockify](https://clockify.me/)) to plot the hours worked & hourly rate charts.

 ## Raw data